Friends Summary

 empezar lección

-Ross was clutching a beer can and sniffing and said.
+Ross was (clutching) a beer can and sniffing and said.
 This was Carol's favorite beer.

-to clutch.
+(agarrar, sujetar fuertemente).
 Means To hold something or someone tightly, To grab something firmly, usually because you're afraid, nervous, or don't want to lose it.

 empezar lección